 The Associate Pro Vice-Chancellor (PGR) will appoint a Registration Review Panel consisting of the Associate Pro Vice-Chancellor (PGR) as Chair and two senior academic members of staff (normally including at least one from the same school as the student) who must have had no previous involvement in the matter and who are independent of the student and the supervisor.
-The Faculty Education Manager is responsible for the administration of the Registration Review Panel, and the Faculty Education Manager (or a nominee) will normally attend the panel.
+The Faculty Head of Student Administration is responsible for the administration of the Registration Review Panel, and the Faculty Head of Student Administration (or a nominee) will normally attend the panel.